Allodi-Lab/KHynes_3Dpipeline/README.md

 crop_WT_C01.py
 ```

+Cropping reduces the amount of data that needs to be processed and ensures that analysis is performed on the intended region of the tissue.

+---

-Alignment and image-volume checks were performed using:
+# 3. Alignment and Volume Checks

+The imaging channels need to correspond spatially before measurements can be made.

+The following scripts are used to inspect alignment and image dimensions:

 ```text
 check_alignment.py
 check_volume.py
 ```

-These steps ensured that the relevant image channels were spatially compatible before synapse detection and neuron matching.
+These checks help confirm that the different channels represent the same spatial region and that the image volumes have the expected dimensions.

 ---

-# 2. Synapse Detection
+# 4. Synapse Detection

-Synaptic puncta were detected separately in the GlyT2 and Gephyrin channels.
+Synaptic puncta are detected separately in the GlyT2 and Gephyrin channels.

-GlyT2 was treated as a marker of presynaptic glycinergic terminals, while Gephyrin was used as a marker of postsynaptic inhibitory synaptic specialisations.
+GlyT2 is used to identify presynaptic glycinergic terminals, while Gephyrin is used to identify postsynaptic inhibitory synaptic structures.

 Relevant scripts include: